 - It shouldn’t increase the likelihood of neck injury.

 Safety Rules for Cyclists

-· Do not use only one finger on the handlebar except for when signaling
+- Do not use only one finger on the handlebar except when signaling.

-· Do not be a driver who is following closely.
-Maintain safe distance
+- Do not be a driver who is following closely.
+Maintain a safe distance.

-· If you’re travelling by a stopped car, be aware that doors could suddenly open.
+- If you’re traveling by a stopped car, be aware that doors could suddenly open.

-· Before turning left at a crossing, glance back at your shoulder and let the traffic be coming from behind.
+- Before turning left at a crossing, glance back at your shoulder and let the traffic coming from behind.

-Importance of Safety Rules for the Safety of People on Road?
+Importance of Safety Rules for the Safety of People on the Road?

-Road safety rules means the protection of road users from accidents and injuries.
+Road safety rules mean the protection of road users from accidents and injuries.
 It’s about preventing and preventing road accidents using all road safety measures.
 Anyone who is on the roads is a chance of being injured or killed.
-This includes motorists, pedestrians and cyclists, passengers, etc.
+This includes motorists, pedestrians, cyclists, passengers, etc.